 Re-stabilizing the Foot

 The sooner problems with the posterior tibial tendon are discovered and treated, the greater your chances of successfully remedying them.
 This is especially true for conservative treatment.
 Many cases can be managed using entirely noninvasive methods if caught early.
-Our expert staff here at Martin Foot and Ankle can use diagnostic tests and images to identify the issue and determine its extent.
+Our expert podiatry staff here at Martin Foot and Ankle can use diagnostic tests and images to identify the issue and determine its extent.
 Then we can advise you about your best treatment options.

 Reducing inflammation and allowing the tendon time to rest are key to restoring the lower limbs.
 You’ll need to take a break from your activities for a time so that you don’t continue to strain the tissue.
 You may need to wear a brace or special boot to immobilize the affected foot.
 This will ensure it can rest-- stress-free.
 Icing the foot and ankle help lower swelling and decrease inflammation.
 We may recommend various anti-inflammatory medications as well to help with the discomfort.
 As your foot recovers, you may need orthotics to stabilize and support the correct function.
 Physical therapy can help rebuild your foot strength over time so that the tendon is able to do its job correctly again.
 If the problem doesn’t respond to noninvasive care, or is badly torn, you may need surgery to correct the issue.

 Posterior tibial tendon dysfunction can cause a range of painful problems that limit your mobility.
 If you don’t address them soon enough, they could degenerate into chronic issues.
 A little intentional care can go a long way in restoring and protecting your lower limbs.
 Don’t take your feet for granted or ignore foot pain.
-Contact Martin Foot and Ankle in York, Hanover, Lititz and Lancaster, PA, for an appointment or more information.
+Contact the Martin Foot and Ankle podiatrists in York, Hanover, Lititz and Lancaster, PA, for an appointment or more information.
 Call (717) 757-3537, or use the website contact form to reach us.